Tarnage/CITS3403-Project/README.md

 To conduct selenium tests, you need to have the necessary web driver installed in the test directory.
 Then start the webserver in TestingConfig, and run `python -m tests.systemtest`

 ## Built With
-TODO
+Windows, Linux, MacOS
+VScode
+Python3 3.6+
+Flask

 ## Contributing
 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
-TODO
+1.0 - Submitted for grading..

 ## Authors
-* Tom Nguyen -role-
+* Tom Nguyen
-* Cameron Ke -role-
+* Cameron Ke
-* Amy Burnett -role-
+* Amy Burnett
-* Rahul Sridhar -role-
+* Rahul Sridhar

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details